An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Preliminaries and Problem Formulation

 where $\mathcal{X}$ and $\mathcal{Y}$ respectively denote the Borel $\sigma$-algebras of $X_0^n$ and $Y_0^n$, and $d\mu^{}_{XY} / d(\mu^{}_X \times \mu^{}_Y)$ is the Radon-Nikodym derivative between joint measure $\mu_{XY}$ and product measure $\mu_X \times \mu_Y$.
 In particular, if $X_0^n$ and $Y_0^n$ have pdfs $p_X^{}$ and $p_Y^{}$, then $I(X_0^n; Y_0^n) := \int_{\mathcal{X} \times \mathcal{Y}} \log [p^{}_{X\times Y}(X_0^n, Y_0^n) / (p_X^{}(X_0^n) \times p_Y^{}(Y_0^n)) ] \ dX_0^n dY_0^n$.
 Mutual information rate between $X_0^n$ and $Y_0^n$ is defined by

-If $(X_0^n, Y_0^n)$ are jointly stationary, then $\bar{I}(X;Y) := \lim_{n\rightarrow \infty} I(X_0^n; Y_0^n) / (n+1)$. \end{definition} Definitions of properties for differential entropy and mutual information, such as invariance and maximum of differential entropy, data processing inequality, chain rule, symmetry, and non-negativity of mutual information, are not provided in this paper.
-Interested readers are referred to \cite{Cover_2012, Li_TAC_2013, Polyanskiy_2016, Fang_2017, Wan_SCL_2019} for their rigorous definitions and proofs.
+\end{definition} Properties of differential entropy and mutual information, e.g., invariance and maximum of differential entropy, data processing inequality, chain rule, symmetry, and non-negativity of mutual information, are not given in this paper.
+Interested readers are referred to \cite{Cover_2012, Li_TAC_2013, Polyanskiy_2016, Fang_2017, Wan_SCL_2019} and references therein for their rigorous definitions and proofs.